techie-joe/library/ai-chat/README.md

 # CHAT-SETUP
 A set of smart prompts to setup an AI Chat.

+- [**CHAT-SETUP**](https://github.com/techie-joe/library/ai-chat/tree/main/CHAT-SETUP) - A set of smart prompts to setup an AI Chat.
+- [**THREAD-SETUP**](https://github.com/techie-joe/library/ai-chat/tree/main/THREAD-SETUP) - A set of smart prompts to setup a chat thread.

 ## How to use
 Before you begin, you may want to reboot the memory.